chinmayic/ODIM/README.md

 ## Deploying the GRF plugin

-This procedure shows how to deploy the GRF plugin independently.
+This procedure shows how to deploy the GRF plugin.

 **Prerequisites**